KenIjiwoye/immune-me/memory-bank/progress.md

 ## Known Issues

-As the project is in the initial setup phase, there are no specific issues to report yet.
-Potential challenges to address:
+As the project is in the initial setup phase, there are a few issues to address:

+1. **Documentation Truncation**: Some task files may be truncated due to token limits when loaded by AI assistants.
+This has been addressed by:
+   - Creating a task structure overview file
+   - Developing summary files for complex tasks
+   - Organizing documentation to prioritize critical information at the beginning of files

+2. **Potential Challenges**:
-1. **Authentication**: Ensuring secure, role-based access control
+   - **Authentication**: Ensuring secure, role-based access control
-2. **Data Modeling**: Optimizing database schema for performance
+   - **Data Modeling**: Optimizing database schema for performance
-3. **Mobile Performance**: Ensuring responsive UI on various devices
+   - **Mobile Performance**: Ensuring responsive UI on various devices
-4. **Offline Capability**: Determining approach for potential offline functionality
+   - **Offline Capability**: Determining approach for potential offline functionality

 ## Evolution of Project Decisions

 As the project progresses, key decisions and their evolution will be documented here.
-Initial decisions include:
+Current decisions include:

 1. **Technology Stack**:
    - Decision: React Native (Expo) for frontend, AdonisJS v6 for backend